minskylab/blob/README.md

 ```bash
 blob do "add a new page to the project and put a big hello world in the center of this page"
 ```

-### Acknowledgements

-Actually I use some code from [https://github.com/jacwah/oak](Oak) project to parse the file structure into tree-like.
-In the future I document this part better.